 105.3.3 Occupancy and use, prohibited before approval.
-The Building or Structure shall not be occupied prior to the Fire Code Official issuing a permit that indicates that applicable provisions of this Code have been met.
-No appliance, device, equipment, or system shall be operated or used until the installation has been approved and permitted by the Fire Code Official and all applicable provisions of this Code have been met.
+The building or structure shall not be occupied prior to the fire code official issuing a permit and conduction associated inspections indicating the that indicates that applicable provisions of this Code have been met.
+No appliance, device, equipment, or system shall be operated or used until the installation has been approved and permitted by the fire code official and all applicable provisions of this Code have been met.
 It shall be the duty of both the permit applicant and his or her contractor to cause the work to remain accessible and exposed for inspection purposes.